-Excellent analytical writing and oral presentation in English.
-Application procedure & documents to be submitted in English.
+- Excellent analytical writing and oral presentational English.

+(9) Application procedure & documents to be submitted

-Interested Consultant must submit the following documents/information to demonstrate their qualifications on or before suggested deadline online through the jobs.undp.org electronic portal.
+Interested Consultant must submit the following documents/information to demonstrate their qualifications on or before suggested deadline indicated on the UNDP website.

 - 1. Technical Proposal explaining why they are the most suitable for the work, providing a brief methodology on how they will approach and conduct the work, and highlighting their relevant work experience and skills for the assignment.
-The consultant's curriculum vitae, outlining detailed qualifications, experience and skills should be presented. - 2.
-Financial proposal This will include the fees and incidental costs considered inherent to the consulting.
+The consultant's curriculum vitae, outlining detailed qualifications, experience and skills should be presented in the UN P.11 form filled.
+References specified in P11 should be available and containing information for reference check, at least 3.
+Blank P11 form can be downloaded from: (to be inserted) - 2.
+Financial proposal This will include the fees, travel costs (in particular for missions, living allowance and others) considered inherent to the consulting.
+The financial proposal shall indicate the overall amount of the proposed all-inclusive (LUMPSUM), and shall be presented according to the breakdown costs as per template provided on the UNDP website.